Soil Acidification: Management

 - Use calcium ammonium nitrate (27-0-0) which has less acidifying potential than urea (46-0-0).

-- Use pulse crops in rotation – they don’t need N fertilizer.
+- Use pulse crops in rotation – they don’t need N fertilizer and often reduce N needs on following crops.

-- Plant aluminum (Al)- or low-pH tolerant crops (Figure 1).
-See our list of low-pH tolerant species and varieties.
+- Plant aluminum (Al)- or low-pH tolerant crops (Figure 1) or varieties.
+See our Soil Acidification website.

 Fig. 1.
 Crop species vary in tolerance to low pH, or high aluminum levels (McFarland et al. 2015, Ron Long unpub data).

 - Increase soil organic matter (SOM) to buffer pH changes and reduce Al, manganese (Mn) and H+ toxicity.
-Leave crop residue in field to retain base cations or apply manure.
-Replace fallow with crops or cover crops.
+Leave crop residue in field to retain base cations, apply manure, replace fallow.

-- Do field strip trials to see what works for your situation.
+- Do field strip trials with lime or P to see what works for a given field before spending money on entire field.

-Liming material reacts with carbon dioxide and water in the soil to yield bicarbonate (HCO3-), which takes H+ and Al3+ (acid-forming cations) out of solution, raising soil pH.
+Liming material reacts with water in the soil to yield bicarbonate (HCO3-), which takes H+ and Al3+ (acid-forming cations) out of solution, raising soil pH.
 The benefits are varied and depend on the soil pH level reached (Table 1).

 |< 5.1||Few crops can produce if not limed|